kiskadee-studio/kiskadee/schema/rules.md

   the optional alternative of being italicized.
 With this in mind, to optimize performance, Kiskadee does not apply any styling for normal text as it is the default; it only applies styling when italic formatting is required.
+- Focus Behavior: We opt for using `:focus` on input elements to consistently indicate when a field is active, ensuring clarity during text entry.
+Conversely, `:focus-visible` is applied to interactive elements like buttons to restrict the focus outline to cases of keyboard (or similar) navigation.
+This choice minimizes visual noise during mouse interactions while maintaining strong accessibility cues where they are most needed.